The end goal each person sets when starting a keto diet may be different, but one common goal remains: to keep your body in a state of ketosis.

 To help you avoid feeling tired, especially in the first few days and weeks of your keto diet, be intentional about getting enough quality sleep.
 Here are a few easy tips that may help you get the sleep you need:

-- Set a bedtime: Yes, this may seem juvenile, but if your schedule allows for it, set a reasonable bedtime to make sure your body has seven to eight hours to rest.
+Set a bedtime: Get to bed in time to make sure your body has seven to eight hours to rest.

 1 Many carbs, such as starches and table sugar (sucrose) appear to have little to no glucose, but the body very easily converts these foods into glucose, so you should consider them to be high in glucose.